Range of markets

 Choosing Dabbl Now means that your purchase is finalised instantly.
 As the information on screen has a 15-minute delay, you are given a real-time price before you proceed with the purchase.

-Dabbl Later is a cheaper option at £1 for Members per UK investment and £4 for pay as you go users per UK investment.
-If you opt for Dabbl Later then the transaction goes through at 3pm GMT.
-If you buy shares after 3pm then the purchase will go through the following day at 3pm.
-The share price is not locked down, so it can fluctuate throughout the day.
+If you opt for Dabbl Later then the transaction goes through at 3pm GMT, or 3pm the next day if you buy shares after 3pm.
+The share price can fluctuate until it’s gone through.
 You can cancel the purchase before it goes ahead.

 Dabbl is authorised and regulated by the Financial Conduct Authority (FCA).
-All investments are covered up to £50,000 by the Financial Services Compensation Scheme.
-This means that your investments are covered if Dabbl was to fail.
+All investments are covered up to £80,000 by the Financial Services Compensation Scheme (FSCS).
+This means that your investments are covered if Dabbl was to go bust.

 Investing is always a risk.
 You could end up with less money than you started with.